-Figures 5 and 6 show the share of the working population in secondary and tertiary sectors, respectively.
+Figures 6 and 7 show the share of the working population in secondary and tertiary sectors, respectively.
 It is very clear that after the disaster, there was a working population shift from the secondary sector to the tertiary sector.
 The secondary sector has not recovered to the pre-disaster level.
 The drop is especially steep in Nagata Ward, where a huge number of small factories producing artificial leather shoes were traditionally located, as an industrial cluster.
-According to Yamaguchi (2013), before the earthquake, there were around 450 shoe manufacturers and around 1,680 related companies employing 15,000 people.
-The earthquake completely or partially destroyed 90% of those companies.
-The loss from the earthquake was estimated at 300 billion yen (Seki and Ohashi 2001).
-So, the impact was huge.
-Part of the reason for the loss was due to fires after the earthquake.
-The artificial leather shoes factories use chemicals such as paint thinner, which is highly flammable.
-According to the Japan Chemical Shoes Industry Association, it is reported that sales of the associated companies had dropped from 70 billion yen to around 45 billion yen, and employment from 6,500 people to below 3,000 in 2010.

-^{1.} The data show that the trend in Hyogo Prefecture, to which Kobe belongs, is similar to that of Kobe.
+7. The data show that the trend in Hyogo Prefecture, to which Kobe belongs, is similar to that of Kobe.
 This is probably because most of the prefecture's economic activity is concentrated in Kobe.

-2. Beniya, Hokugo and Murosaki (2007) analyzed local industries such as the artificial leather shoes industry cluster, and concluded that the industry of Kobe had not yet fully recovered.
+^{8.} Beniya, Hokugo and Murosaki (2007) analyzed local industries such as the artificial leather shoes industry cluster, and concluded that the industry of Kobe had not yet fully recovered.